WendolynQuartey/capstone-1/README.md

         } while (running);
     }
  ```

-## Running the Code
-You can simply run the BankApp class in IntelliJ IDEA once you clone it.

 ## Personal Challenges
 I struggled a bit with understanding how to tackle certain logic like the bonus custom search and the pre-defined search reports as well.